elvli/Obsidian/CS Notes/Interview Questions/Google Hiring Assessment.md

 Which action would you be least most to take in response?
 - Offer to accept a less expensive gift instead of the expensive one they initially offered
 - Accept the gift since you do not want to be rude, and you want to avoid offending the client
-- **Thank the client for their kind offer and politely decline the gift**
+- <u>Thank the client for their kind offer and politely decline the gift</u>
 - Ask if the client could extend an employee discount so you can purchase the product at a discount

 Which action would you be least likely to take in response?
 - Offer to accept a less expensive gift instead of the expensive one they initially offered
-- **Accept the gift since you do not want to be rude, and you want to avoid offending the client**
+- <u>Accept the gift since you do not want to be rude, and you want to avoid offending the client</u>
 - Thank the client for their kind offer and politely decline the gift
 - Ask if the client could extend an employee discount so you can purchase the product at a discount